citusdata/pg_shard-old/README.md

 SELECT * FROM pgs_distribution_metadata.shard_placement;
 ```

 The first metadata table indicates to `pg_shard` which PostgreSQL tables are distributed and how.
-The second metadata table maps a distributed table to its logical shards, and also keeps track of the hash token space associated with each shard.
-The last metadata table then maps each shard to its placements, that is the physical machines where shards are stored.
-If you set a replication factor of 2 for example, then each shard will have two placements.
+The `shard` metadata table then maps a distributed table to its logical shards, and associates each shard with a portion of a hash token space spanning between ]-2B, +2B[.
+Last, the `shard_placement` table maintains each shard's locations; these are the worker node names for that shard.
+As an example, if you're using a replication factor of 2, then each shard will have two shard placements.

 Each shard placement in `pg_shard` corresponds to one PostgreSQL table.
-You can also easily look into these tables by connecting to any one of the workers, and running standard Postgres commands:
+You can probe into these tables by connecting to any one of the workers, and running standard Postgres commands:

 ```sql
 # psql -d postgres -h worker-101 -p 5432